-£3.5m for real-time bus info at stops
+Cash for real-time bus info at stops

 - Summit to halt 'demise' of bus industry

-As with similar talks held in Wrexham in 2017, figures from local authorities, bus firms, the Welsh Government as well as passengers representatives will take part.
+As with similar discussions held in Wrexham in 2017, figures from local authorities, bus firms, the Welsh Government as well as passengers representatives will take part.

 The money would "help provide tangible results for passengers to enjoy", Mr Skates promised.